Hemp: Plastics

 Cannabis geotextiles could be put in both wet and dry conditions.
 Hemp-based bioplastic is a biodegradable alternative to regular plastic and can potentially replace polyvinyl chloride (PVC), a material used for plumbing pipes.

 Wood

-Hemp growth lasts roughly 100 days, a much faster time period than an average tree used for construction purposes.
+Hemp growth lasts roughly 100 days, a much faster period than an average tree used for construction purposes.
 While dry, the fibers could be pressed into tight wood alternatives to wood-frame construction, wall/ceiling paneling, and flooring.
-As an addition, hemp is flexible and versatile allowing it to be used in a greater number of ways than wood.
+As an addition, hemp is flexible and versatile, allowing it to be used in a greater number of ways than wood.
 Similarly, hemp wood could also be made of recycled hemp-based paper.

 Composite materials

 A mixture of fiberglass, hemp fiber, kenaf, and flax has been used since 2002 to make composite panels for automobiles.
 The choice of which bast fiber to use is primarily based on cost and availability.